philiplinden/yahs/docs/devlog.md

 know each force's value and identity, we can add it to a resource or something that the UI can query.

 Update: it was not better.
-Still ran into the forever accumulating force issue using a `ForceCollection` aggregator component and generic vectors.
-However, I found a way to

 I fell in love with [iyes_perf_ui](https://github.com/IyesGames/iyes_perf_ui).
 It is simple and easy to work with.
 Egui was adding a lot of overhead, more than I want right now.
 This is perfect until I'm done with the basic features of the